ABOUT

 I was forced to take a break.

-I had a lot of time to think that year... to read... to learn... to reset and find the answers to a lot of questions I had.
+I had a lot of time to think that year... to read... to learn... to reset and draw on all of my experiences to find the answers.

 I currently serve as the Working Division lead for L.E.G.S.
 Applied Ethology & Family Dog Mediation.

-In addition to helping my clients and other trainers, I have been able to work with politicians, been interviewed for major pet related magazines, presented to pet industry professionals, veterinarians, senior physicians and have worked on international rescue cases.
+In addition to helping my clients and other trainers, I have been recognized by major pet industry associations, served in multiple leadership positions, been able to work with politicians, been interviewed for major pet related magazines, presented to pet industry professionals, veterinarians, senior physicians and have worked on international rescue cases.

-The courses and/or approaches I teach... whether to humans or canines are backed by science and developed by leading mental health professionals, university academics and are currently standard in many professional industries.
+The approaches I teach... whether to humans or canines are backed by science and developed by leading mental health professionals, university academics and are currently standard in many professional industries.

 Go to Programs